Why are some paintings better than others?

 To begin making good pictures, we need to stop working from photographs, even those you take yourself.
 A picture can sometimes be used as a reference, but a painting should never be a copy of the photograph.
 A true artist uses a sketchbook.
 A painter knows how to draw from life and knows how to draw well.
 Ironically many of these photograph “copyists” do not know how to draw, nor can they copy from real-life subjects.
 They may appear to be skilled, but they are only proficient at copying photographs.
 A photograph is two-dimensional.
 Once you remove the picture from their equation and ask them to work with a three-dimensional subject, they cannot do it.

 Maintain a strict adherence the process

-The only rule in art that supports a positive outcome in painting is a strict adherence to a process in the proper sequence.
+The only rule in art that supports a positive outcome in painting is strict adherence to a process in the proper sequence.
 Here are the steps I have used and taught for decades in the order they need to be done: Sketching, drawing(s), value study(s), colour study(s) and then and only then a final painting.
 These are the rules you should never break.
-These are the rules that support that final extraordinary picture all artists seek.
+These are the rules that support the extraordinary art that all artists seek.
 The only rules we can break as artists are the ones linked to the principals and elements of design.

-Great art is only achieved through a stract adherence to process.
+Great art is achieved through strict adherence to the process.